 I've heard some parents complain about the lack of consequences of violence in the new superhero movies, and it's true that the MCU is comparatively bloodless for a series of films that depict violence on such a massive and truly creative scale.
 But to me, that's fine.
 Kids like superheroes.
 Kids want to see superhero movies.
 I don't want to have to vet every movie that comes out just to make sure it isn't too gruesome for my kids.
 Call me lazy, but my life just doesn't lend itself to that kind of a time and money commitment.
 When I took my 6YO to see "Infinity War," I already knew it was going to be dark and upsetting, so we took some of his favorite stuffed animals and we went in with the understanding that if he wanted to leave we'd do so, immediately and with no questions asked.
 But he was fine.

-As a Jewish mom, I can think of worse role
+As a Jewish mom, I can think of worse role models than the dude who punched Hitler |

 I do not think that watching movies as violent as the MCU films is bad for my kids.
 They enjoy the highly impossible and wholly unrealistic nature of the cartoonish action scenes.
 They're not watching these movies to see the bad guys go through a realistic legal process for their crimes, they're watching for cool, otherwordly swords and guns and explosions and spaceships and creatures.
 They're watching to see the creative and awesome ways the good guys utilize their strengths and teamwork to defeat their foes.
 They want Thor's mighty hammer and Cap's incredible shield and Black Panther's mind-bending suit and Black Widow's expert ass-kicking.
 They're kids.
 They play and go to school and run and climb and fall and bump, and they get plenty of bruises and cuts and scrapes in real life; they already know about blood and boo-boos.
 I volunteer with Syrian refugees and my kids know their kids, have heard their stories, have listened to their history.
 My older one especially feels the pain and suffering of the world, has first-hand experience with how sometimes good guys are punished because the Powers That Be are fickle and unjust.
 What my kids want in their entertainment is escape, stuff to make the impossible seem real.
 These movies give kids a safe, fun place to live out their wildest childhood fantasies.